 top of page

-James Cook University: Bamboo Perinatal Support Platform
+James Cook University: How SixPivot's Pro Bono Development Rescued the Bamboo Perinatal Support Platform

 James Cook University Townsville campus, where researchers developed the Bamboo perinatal support platform with SixPivot's pro bono development assistance to combat maternal isolation in rural Queensland.